EASTER EGG HUNT IN FOREST HILL PARK MEADOW

 Trustees for 2019 were elected by the members.
 For the list of new trustees CLICK HERE.

 Our speaker for the evening was Ken Kuehnle, the attorney from Columbus who we had engaged to provide an analysis of our covenants and opinion on whether, we could use any parts of the Ohio Planned Community Law (OPCL) in our governance (See below for more details).
 His analysis, which you can read in full HERE, clearly established that FHHO does not qualify as an Ohio Planned Community.
-Mr Kuehnle spoke to us via FacetTime from Columbus, summarizing his professional background, the role he had played in working with the Ohio legislature while they were writing the 2010 Planned Community Law (OPCL), and several examples of case law over the subsequent 8 years in which HOAs, which did not qualify as planned communities based on their founding documents, had attempted, unsuccessfully, to incorporate aspects of the OPCL into their bylaws.
+Despite a few technical difficulties, Mr Kuehnle was able to speak to us via FacetTime from Columbus, summarizing his professional background, the role he had played in working with the Ohio legislature while they were writing the 2010 Planned Community Law (OPCL), and several examples of case law over the subsequent 8 years in which HOAs, which did not qualify as planned communities based on their founding documents, had incorporated aspects of the OPCL into their bylaws and been successfully sued by members of the HOAs.
 He also discussed the reasons that our covenants do not allow us to qualify as a planned community and answered questions from the audience.
 He summarized by saying that his analysis of our covenants clearly establishes that our bylaws must be written according to ORC-1702, the chapter of the Ohio Revised Code for Non-Profits that FHHO has always used for its governance.

 Reports and Awards: